antonio-foti/arch-cleaner/README.md

 - Maintain consistent coding style
 - Update documentation (README.md) for new features

 ## License

 MIT License - Free to use and modify

 Created by Antonio Foti

-Note: The script is provided as-is with no warranties.
-Use at your own risk.